-

 Yearly Recharge of SIM Card

-At Safe-Life’s discretion, if a SIM renewal invoice is not paid by the renewal date, Safe-Life may undertake to telephone or email the End User (1 call or email) to inform them of the imminent or current de-activation.
+At its discretion, if the SIM renewal invoice is not paid by the renewal date, Safe-Life may contact the End User (with one telephone call or email) to notify them of the impending or current deactivation.

-If a SIM has been de-activated and is later requested to be re-activated, a re-activation administration fee applies.
-This is to be paid along with the SIM renewal at the time of activation or prior.
+If a SIM card has been deactivated and is later requested for reactivation, a reactivation administration fee will apply.
+This fee must be paid along with the SIM renewal fee at the time of reactivation or beforehand.

-If the End User wants to pay or inadvertently pays the SIM renewal invoice after the renewal date, the End User must contact Safe-Life by phone, as payment, after de-activation, and cancellation of the invoice, may not be recognised and applied to the End User’s invoice.
-It cannot be assumed the SIM will automatically be made active again once late payment is made.
+Should the End User wish to pay—or inadvertently pay—the SIM renewal invoice after the renewal date, they must contact Safe-Life by phone.
+Payments made after deactivation, once the invoice has been cancelled, may not be recognized or automatically applied to the End User’s account, and reactivation cannot be assumed upon receipt of a late payment.

 -